-2.3.2 Create On-line Account
+2.3.2 Create Online Account

-New applicants create an on-line account at https://MVCPA.tamu.edu.
-This on-line system is called the Grant Management and Tracking System (GMTS).
+During the application period, new applicants create an online account at https://MVCPA.tamu.edu.
+This online system is called the Grant Management and Tracking System (GMTS).
 A user from the applicant agency will create a new user account in GMTS.
 The user will then create a new Grantee / Organization (applicant) after first login.
 Obtain official applicant data prior to starting the process to create the grantee/organization.

-Account creators must know the legal name of applicant, the ORI number assigned by DPS for law enforcement applicants, the department or unit that will manage the grant for the applicant, applicant's state payee number including correct mail code, addresses for the applicant (tied to state payee number and mail code).
+Account creators must know the legal name of applicant, the ORI number assigned by DPS for law enforcement applicants, the department or unit that will manage the grant for the applicant, the applicant's state payee number including correct mail code, and addresses for the applicant (tied to state payee number and mail code).

-The applicant must then create and designate roles for the officials that are contacts during the application process.
+The applicant must then create and designate roles for the officials that are to be contacted during the application process.
 The applicant is responsible for obtaining local authority to start and complete an application.
 Contact MVCPA for additional instructions to establish new accounts or assistance to access the system.
-Once the officials are designated in the application system their e-mail addresses will be used for account access to perform the various steps.
+Once the officials are designated in the application system, their e-mail addresses will be used for account access to perform the various steps.
+It is required that official governmental email addresses are used.
+No Gmail, Outlook or other public domain emails will be allowed.

-The authorized official account designated by the applicant is the only account that may submit an on-line application.
+The authorized official account designated by the applicant is the only account that may submit an online application.